Nyco/Lean-Storytelling/README.md

 ## What is Lean Storytelling ("TopSol Playbook")?

-Lean Storytelling ("TopSol Playbook") is a set of recipes, templates and good practices, to help you shape your story telling.
-It is a guidance aimed at business-oriented people, like product owners/managers, scrum masters, agile coaches, marketing people, sales people, founders and C-levels CxO.
+Lean Storytelling ("TopSol Playbook") is a set of recipes, templates and good practices, to help you shape your story telling for businesses and products.
+It is a guidance

+## Who is it for?

+It is aimed at business-oriented people, like product owners/managers, scrum masters, agile coaches, designers, engineers, marketing people, sales people, founders and C-levels CxO.

 ## Story telling, you say?
 What else?